sodadata/docs/soda/new-documentation.md

 <br />

+#### October 18, 2021

+* New documentation to accompany the new [Schema Evolution Monitor]({% link soda-cloud/schema-evolution.md %}) in Soda Cloud.
+Use this monitor type to get notifications when columns are changed, added, or deleted in your dataset.

 #### October 17, 2021

 * New documentation to accompany the new feature to [disable]({% link soda-cloud/display-samples.md %}#disable-sample-data) or [reroute]({% link soda-sql/samples.md %}#reroute-sample-data-for-a-dataset) sample data to Soda Cloud.